 Dr. Arthur C. Bartner - Director

-Dr. Bartner introduced the band’s distinctive “drive-it” style of marching and revolutionized its sound by incorporating modern hits into its repertoire.
-Now, after 48 years, the Trojan Marching Band is one of the most innovative and in-demand college bands in the country.
-Under his direction, the band became known as “The Spirit of Troy” for its support of USC Athletics.
-The band attends over 85 USC sports events each year and has not missed a Trojan football game since 1987.
-With over 350 annual engagements, his band is the university’s goodwill ambassador to the community, nation and world.
-The program has traveled to every major continent and 19 countries.
-In 2014 USA Today named the TMB the best band in college football.
+Bartner introduced the band’s distinctive “drive-it” style of marching and revolutionized its sound by incorporating modern hits into its repertoire.
+Under his direction, the band became known as “The Spirit of Troy” for its support of USC Athletics, including traveling to every away football game since 1987.
+In 2014 and 2017, USA Today named the TMB the best band in college football.

 During Bartner’s tenure, the band has appeared in well over 150 movies and television shows, earning the nickname, “Hollywood’s Band.”
 The band performed on the Academy Awards, the Grammys, and the Oscar-winning film Forrest Gump.
 The TMB also garnered two platinum albums for its work with the rock group Fleetwood Mac.